ubccr/ccrdocs/pages/portals/coldfront.md

 Please note that renewing allocations is a separate step from the [annual project review](#complete-yearly-project-review).
 Projects must be updated once every 365 days but allocations expire at different intervals.
 Sometimes you will need to review your project prior to renewing your allocations and other times you will not.

 When renewing allocations to a service that requires payment, CCR staff will use the account you previously provided to bill for the upcoming term.
 If you'd like to change this, please submit an allocation change request updating the account number, or contact [CCR Help](../help.md).
-Instructions can be found here:
+Instructions can be found for the following topics:
 [HPC Storage](../howto/purchases.md#how-to-renew-an-existing-hpc-storage-purchase)
 [Cloud Compute Packages & Storage](../howto/purchases.md#renewing-cloud-purchases)
 [Supporters Boost](../howto/purchases.md#supporters-priority-boost)